 The Belgian Malinois’ coat must be combed occasionally and more during periods of shedding.

-Although the Belgian Malinois, which has an average lifespan of 10 to 12 years, is not prone to any major health issues, it does suffer occasionally from elbow dysplasia, pannus, progressive retinal atrophy (PRA), hemangiosarcoma, and cataract.
-To identify some of these issues early, a veterinarian may recommend regular tests on the dog’s eyes, hips, and elbows.
+Although the Belgian Malinois, which has an average lifespan of 10 to 12 years, is not prone to any major health issues, it does suffer occasionally from elbow dysplasia, pannus, progressive retinal atrophy (PRA), hemangiosarcoma, and cataracts.
+To identify some of these issues early, a veterinarian may recommend regular tests on the dog’s eyes, hips and elbows.